canonical/microcloud/README.md

 ## **What about networking?**

-For networking, MicroCloud uses MicroOVN, a minimal implementation of OVN (Open Virtual Network).
+By default, MicroCloud uses MicroOVN for networking, which is a minimal implementation of OVN (Open Virtual Network).
+If you decide to not use MicroOVN, MicroCloud falls back on the Ubuntu fan for basic networking.

 ## **What's next?**